liezsm/learn-typescript-fcc/README.md

 Today, I learned classes and how to create one.
 In classes we use the constructor and we can declare  a variable either public or private.
 Private are only accessible inside the class.
 We can also use the readonly keyword we have learned in the past lesson.

+### Day 11: Getters and Setters

+Today, I learned creating getters and setters inside the classes.
+Getters should have a return type while setters don't have to put a return type (even void).

 ## Code Samples